CarawaysClass/carawaysclass.github.io/itse2302/itse2302-syllabus-details.md

 Because this is an online, technical class, the student must maintain their computer in working order, keeping it up-to-date and free of malware.

 ### Assignments
-Assignments are due according to the schedule posted in slack.com (and D2L).
+Assignments are due according to the schedule posted in Brightspace.
 Students are responsible for meeting assignment due dates.

 ### Grade Determination